ndb63/BigIdeasFinal/README.md

-Our repository is to find out the best neighborhood in pittsburgh based off various stats on schools in the area.
+Our repository is to find out the best neighborhood in pittsburgh based off various stats on schools and parks in the area.
 Canvas group number- 20